skukla/vm-from-scratch/VM-SETUP.md

 <a id="getting-started"></a>
 ## Getting Started
-Before we begin with VM installation, there are some tools you should download first:
+Before we begin with VM installation, there are some things you should know and some tools you should download first:

+<a id="disk-space"></a>
+### Disk Space
+The files used to run the VM are quite large.
+It is recommended that you have more than 70 gigabytes of hard drive space available on your machine to support the VM.
+If you don't, an external solid-state drive can be used to run the VM.

 <a id="sublime-text-3"></a>
 ### Sublime Text 3